 Chicago Manual of Style

 National Endowment for the Arts.
 "D.L.
 Menard ."
 In KnowLA Encyclopedia of Louisiana, edited by David Johnson.
 Louisiana Endowment for the Humanities, 2010–.
 Article published March 16, 2011. http://www.knowla.org/entry/882/.

 National Endowment for the Arts.
 "D.L.
 Menard ."
 KnowLA Encyclopedia of Louisiana.
 Ed.
 David Johnson.
 Louisiana Endowment for the Humanities, 16 Jan.
 2011.
 Web.
 20 Jun.
 2013.

 Would you like to learn more about this topic from books and other reading materials?

-Brasseaux, Ryan A., and Kevin S. Fontenot, eds.
-Accordions, Fiddles, Two Step & Swing: A Cajun Music Reader.
-Lafayette: Center for Louisiana Studies, 2006.
+Brasseaux, Ryan, and Kevin Fontenot.
+Accordions, Fiddles, Two Step and Swing: A Cajun Music Reader.
+Lafayette, LA: Center for Louisiana Studies, 2006.

-Francois, Raymond E. Yé Yaille Chère: Traditional Cajun Dance Music.
-1st ed.
-Ville Platte, LA: Swallow Publishing, 1990.
+François, Raymond E. Yé Yaille, Chère!: Traditional Cajun Dance Hall Music.
+Ville Platte, LA: Swallow, 1990.